Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 Now let me move on to some of the polling data.

-Oh, one of the things, too.
+Oh, one other thing, too.

-Well, Gardy is has really written a clever piece here on who and what the two factions of the Democrat Party are, as exemplified by people who support Hillary and people that support uh crazy Bernie.
+Well, Garrity has really written a clever piece here on who and what the two factions of the Democrat Party are, as exemplified by people that support Hillary and people that support Crazy Bernie and the poor liberal Democrats and the elite liberal Democrats.

-And basically that's the dividing line of the two Democrat parties.
+And basically, that's the dividing line of the two Democrat parties.

 But we'll get to that in a second.